Welcome to Steward Health Choice Generations HMO SNP Provider Portal!

-Currently registered SHCG Account Holders will not need to re-register to use the new system; however, providers that were also account holders on our Medicaid website (or dual contracted Providers) will need to follow the on screen prompts within the Provider Portal to register to view our Medicaid information.
-We apologize for this inconvenience, and assure you this is a one time requirement.
+Currently registered Steward Health Choice Utah (Medicaid) Account Holders will not need to re-register to use the new system for Steward Health Choice Generations (HMO SNP); however, providers that were also account holders on our Medicaid website will need to follow the on screen prompts within the Provider Portal to initially register to view our Medicare information.

 We hope that you enjoy the improvements we have made to our on-line services, and invite your comments and feedback.